 - One of our former organizers here at the NFMA worked tirelessly and lobbied for 5 years to ensure that WIC and Senior Farmers Market Nutrition Program funding would be included in the state budget.
 It is now a secure program (thank you Karen Kinney!).

 - The NFMA is the largest donor of fresh produce in the city to Seattle's neighborhood food banks!
-Over 40,000 pounds were donated in 2011.
-In 2004, we won a City of Seattle Mayor's End Hunger Award for our donations to area food banks.
+Over 35,000 pounds were donated in 2012.
+We have also been a recipient of the City of Seattle Mayor's End Hunger Award for our donations to area food banks.

 Sustainability for existing and new farmers markets: